Graciano1997/CriptoConvertor/README.md

-# Ether2Dollar
+# CriptoCurrency Convertor

-**Ether2Dollar** is a lightweight web application that allows users to convert the value of Ethereum (ETH) to United States Dollars (USD) using real-time market data.
-The application fetches the latest exchange rate from a cryptocurrency pricing API and performs the conversion instantly.
+**CriptoCurrency Convertor** is a lightweight web application designed to provide users with a simple and efficient way to convert the value of various cryptocurrencies into other currencies using real-time market data.
+The application fetches the latest exchange rates from a reliable cryptocurrency pricing API and performs conversions instantly, ensuring users always have access to the most accurate and up-to-date information.

 ## Table of Contents
 - [Motivation](#Motivation)